Eacred/eacrd/rpcclient/README.md

 ## Major Features

-* Supports Websockets (ecrd/eacrwallet) and HTTP POST mode (bitcoin core-like)
+* Supports Websockets (eacrd/eacrwallet) and HTTP POST mode (bitcoin core-like)
-* Provides callback and registration functions for ecrd/eacrwallet notifications
+* Provides callback and registration functions for eacrd/eacrwallet notifications
-* Supports ecrd extensions
+* Supports eacrd extensions
 * Translates to and from higher-level and easier to use Go types
 * Offers a synchronous (blocking) and asynchronous API
 * When running in Websockets mode (the default):